jvs/knives/rules.md

 - The winner of a trick leads the next trick
 - May lead with any card
-- Exception: After the Cat is played, that player leads the next trick
+- Exception: After "The Cat" is played (a Prank card), that player leads the next trick

 ## Scoring